“A day without dancing is a day wasted” - Nietzsche

 Regardless of whether it’s at a school or with a private tutor, salsa, bachata, waltz, Argentine tango, every dance will follow a similar structure.

 In this article, we're going to look at what learning to dance is like.
 We're going to see a common structure that's used for most dance styles, rather than looking at each one so that you have a better idea of what to expect before you both get on the dance floor.

-Most dance classes will take place either after working or during your lunch break.
+Most dance classes london will take place either after working or during your lunch break.
 This means you mightn’t be full of beans when you show up to your class.

 Whether you're learning ballroom dance, Latin dance, swing, samba, or the foxtrot, you shouldn't attempt any complicated new dance moves without having gotten your muscles ready.